AI & Technology

 Niche destinations are harder.
 Major cities have abundant API data.
 For smaller destinations, results may be more generic.

-AI reflects what's popular, not what's hidden.
-Gemini recommends based on ratings and reviews — the best local restaurant your friend knows may not be in the dataset.
+AI reflects what's visible, not what's hidden.
+PayaGo AI can use provider signals and popular choices where available — the best local restaurant your friend knows may not be in the dataset.

 Where group travel planning is going